AI & Automation

 The ROCKET formula for effective prompts

-• Role - What role should the AI take?
+• Role, Who should the AI be?

-• Objective - What needs to be done?
+• Order, What needs to happen?

-• Context - For whom and in what situation?
+• Context, For whom and in what situation?

-• Kuality Requirements - What specifications?
+• Quality requirements, What specifications?

-• Example - Provide an example (optional)
+• Example, Give an example (optional)

-• Tone - What tone and style?
+• Tone, Which tone and style?

 Example of the ROCKET formula in action

-Bad: "Write a text about lead generation"
+Poor: “Write a text about lead generation”

 • Role: You are a B2B marketing consultant with 10 years of experience.

-• Quality Requirements: Use 5 concrete tactics, each with a practical example.
+• Quality requirements: Use 5 concrete tactics, each with a practical example.

-• Tone: Professional yet accessible, avoid jargon.
+• Tone: Professional but accessible, avoid jargon.

-The difference between a good and bad AI result often lies in one or two words in your prompt – specificity is everything
+“The difference between a good and bad AI result often lies in one or two words in your prompt — specificity is everything”

 — Andrej Karpathy, Ex-Director of AI at Tesla